makinacorpus/vms/README.rst

     mkdir -p ~/makina/
     cd ~/makina/

-- get this project in the vms subdirectory of this base place note that you can alter the last name to choose another directory::
+- Get this project in the vms subdirectory of this base place note that you can alter the last name to choose another directory::